One-loop beta-functions of quartic enhanced tensor field theories: Review of the renormalizable enhanced quartic TFT

 \begin{theorem} The $p^{2a}\phi^4$ model $\times$ with parameters $D = 1, d=3,a={1 \over2}, b=1$, with the action defined by \eqref{eq:actiond} is renormalizable at all orders of perturbation. \end{theorem}

-This model $\times$ has an unexpected behavior: it does not have divergent 4pt-graphs, only log-divergent 2pt-graphs.
+This model $\times$ has an unexpected behavior: it does not have divergent 4-point graphs, only log-divergent 2-point graphs.
 One may ask if this is a super-renormalizable model with a finite number of divergent graphs.
 The answer is no because the model has infinite terms participating in the mass flow.
 The property can be regarded as a particularity entailed by both the nonlocality and the presence of enhanced vertices which make the mass behave like a marginal coupling.